-Hulled (or semi-whole) millet is a great gluten-free cereal and is very versatile.
-It is cooked like risotto or couscous and can be used as a substitute for pasta.
-A practical cereal for preparing soups or creams with the Thermomix.
-It’s used to make coarse polenta or as a base for meatballs, and it’s also an excellent source of carbohydrates for a healthy and light breakfast.
-And for those with a sweet tooth, it can be used in various sweet recipes.
+Husked millet (or semi-whole) is an excellent gluten-free cereal and is very versatile.
+It is cooked like risotto or couscous, and can be used as a pasta substitute.
+A practical cereal for preparing soups or creams with the Bimby.
+It is used to prepare a coarse polenta or as a base for meatballs, and is also a great source of carbohydrates for a healthy and light breakfast.
+For those with a sweet tooth, it can be used in various sweet recipes.

 What does millet taste like?
 Its flavor is delicate and slightly sweet.
-Once cooked, it becomes soft, and the longer it cooks, the softer it gets.
+Once cooked, it becomes soft, and the longer it is cooked, the softer it becomes.

 The millet plant is herbaceous and annual, with an appearance similar to other cereals.
 It grows to a height of 3.3 – 5 feet.
-It has long, narrow leaves and produces spikes of small round grains.
-The spikes can be drooping or erect, depending on the variety.
-The grains, once mature, are harvested for use as food.
+It has long narrow leaves, and produces spikes of small round grains.
+The spikes can be drooping or upright, depending on the variety.
+Once mature, the grains are harvested for use as food.

 RECIPES and cooking of gluten-free cereals